-A native of Dover, Ohio, Trevor Andrews holds a Bachelor of Music in Viola Performance from the Eastman School of Music (2011) and a Master of Music in Viola Performance from the University of Massachusetts, Amherst (2013).
-Trevor’s primary teachers have been Peter Slowik at Oberlin College during high school, John Graham and Carol Rodland at Eastman, and Kathryn Lockwood at UMass.
+A native of Dover, Ohio, Trevor Andrews holds a Bachelor of Music in Viola Performance from the Eastman School of Music and a Master of Music in Viola Performance from the University of Massachusetts, Amherst.
+Trevor’s primary teachers have been Peter Slowik, John Graham, Carol Rodland, and Kathryn Lockwood.

-Trevor is currently a violist with the Bangor Symphony Orchestra.
-He actively performs with ensembles throughout Maine including the Passamaquoddy Bay Symphony, Colby Symphony Orchestra, Bates College Orchestra, University of Southern Maine faculty ensemble, 240 Strings, and Back Cove Contemporary Music Festival.
-Other notable past engagements include the Boston Chamber Symphony, Rivers Symphony Orchestra (MA), and Trans-Siberian Orchestra.
+Trevor is currently a violist with the Bangor Symphony Orchestra and has performed with ensembles across New England including the Boston Chamber Symphony, Passamaquoddy Bay Symphony, Colby Symphony Orchestra, Bates College Orchestra, 240 Strings, Jean's Playhouse, and Trans-Siberian Orchestra.
 Trevor has also participated in numerous summer programs including the Credo Chamber Music Festival, Bowdoin Music Festival, Aspen Music Festival, and the College Light Opera Company.

 When Trevor is not immersed in music, he enjoys playing soccer, rooting for Chelsea FC, and being outdoors with his dog Charlie.
-Trevor is also an active content creator on Mixer, where he streams games like Apex Legends and ARK: Survival Evolved alongside his viola playing.
+Trevor is also an active content creator on Twitch, where he streams games like Apex Legends and Rocket League alongside his viola playing.